 The Hospital Poets’ audience members are medical students, residents, doctors, nurses, techs, office and custodial staff, and sometimes patients and their families.
 Readings usually happen during the lunch hour: “Poetry and Pizza” (come for the pizza, stay for the poetry) or people are encouraged to bring lunch and drop in and out as needed.
 Committee members, all published poets, sometimes give readings, but they mostly emcee.
 Over the years Hospital Poets acquired a good sound system.
 Readings are advertised via social media, display screens, and posters.

 Charlene came on board in 2014 to a committee distilled to three co-coordinators: Anna Soter, Fred Andrle, and her, a simpatico trio who meet several times a year to assess recent readings and brainstorm venues and prospective poets.
+Recently, Anna Soter has returned to Australia, and Dr. Beth Weinstock has joined the HP committee.
 Dr. Stone joins them in early summer to finalize dates and poets for the coming year.
 Charlene finds the work gratifying, interesting, and fun.
 Her extended family has many doctors and her son is a Pathologist, so she feels at home in this world.

 As the future rises from the past during the pandemic, Hospital Poets is offering “Poetry Bites,” video-recordings of poets reading a poem or two.

-Here is a video of Hospital Poets coordinators reading poems of comfort in the time of the pandemic:
+Here is a recent Hospital Poets reading performed by the coordinators to share poems in the time of the pandemic: